The Coronavirus pandemic affects every section of our society, and children who have been ‘At Risk’ are more vulnerable than ever.

 Vulnerable children are at risk of becoming ‘invisible.’

-We often take for granted the network of people who help us to bring up our children.
-This network of support often includes Grandparents, Teachers and neighbours, who are now themselves in lockdown.
-Sadly; this support, now lost to many families, means that they become ‘at risk‘ to becoming invisible to ‘professionals’ themselves.
+We often take for granted the network of people who help us raise our children.
+This support network often includes Grandparents, Teachers and neighbours who are now in lockdown.
+Sadly, now lost to many families, this support means they become ‘at risk’ and invisible to ‘professionals themselves.

-Salford Food Parcels have been out dropping food parcels that include nappies and sanitary products to families in need.
-The Holiday Hunger project is preparing lunch boxes for vulnerable children.
-These are the children who would typically have had meals at school; the pandemic could ultimately make lives more challenging for families to feed their children.
-But these children are not invisible to us, and as a result of COVID19, communities are coming together even stronger to make sure families have the support they need.
+Salford Food Parcels have been dropping food parcels that include nappies and sanitary products to families in need.
+The Holiday Hunger project is preparing lunch boxes for vulnerable children in need.

-We are in ‘challenging times’, and traditional recruitment procedures have been adjusted and adapted for the challenges we now face, but we don’t stop recruiting.
-If anything, it has made our resolve even stronger because these children need to place in safe and loving homes.
+We are in ‘challenging times’, and traditional recruitment procedures have been adjusted and adapted for our current challenges.
+However, we never stop recruiting.
+If anything, the coronavirus has made our resolve even stronger because more children need safe and loving homes than ever before.

 Please help us make the future a kinder and more caring place for vulnerable children in our communities.
-If you had thought about fostering before but paused the button, please press it again; because vulnerable children are still here, they are still waiting.
-Contact Verve by filling in the form below, and we will contact you back.
+If you have thought about fostering, contact Verve on the form below, and we’ll get back to you.

-Together, we will make a difference in children’s lives.
+Together, we will all make a difference in children’s lives.